Gaussian QM Conformer Ensemble Tutorial

 In this example, there was only one input molecule.
 Multiple molecules can be used as inputs for this floe, but they will all be included in the same relative energy calculations.
 This means it is usually best to limit multiple molecule inputs to different tautomers or stereoisomers of the same molecule.
 When there are multiple inputs, the histograms will be colored by molecule.

-Histograms are not useful for small datasets; therefore, if the conformer ensemble is very small (less than 10 conformers), a table of all energies will be shown instead.
+Histograms are not useful for small datasets; therefore, if the conformer ensemble is very small (less than 10 conformers), a table of all energies is also included.

 The data from this floe can be further analyzed using the Analyze page or 3D page in Orion.
 Navigate to the Data tab and find the output from this floe.
 The “Show in Project Data” button on the Jobs page is a nice shortcut.